khaledalmaarii/HackTricks-wiki/blockchain/blockchain-and-crypto-currencies/README.md

 This heuristic is based on analyzing transactions with multiple inputs and outputs to guess which output is the change returning to the sender.

 ### Example
 ```bash
 2 btc --> 4 btc
 3 btc     1 btc
 ```

-If adding more inputs makes the change output larger than any single input, it can confuse the heuristic.

 ## **Forced Address Reuse**

 Attackers may send small amounts to previously used addresses, hoping the recipient combines these with other inputs in future transactions, thereby linking addresses together.